 The buttered peas my in-laws served were vibrant green and so simple, yet so delicious.
 I came to learn that peas had been a foundational part of every Thanksgiving meal throughout my hubby’s life.
 Therefore, every year since, we have continued the tradition.
 Once I was permitted to host Thanksgiving for the first time, I really wanted to elevate my in-laws’ simple buttered peas.

 Tender sautéed leeks and a touch of fresh mint compliment the sweetness of the peas in the most perfect way.
 And high-quality cultured butter lends a special depth of flavor to the peas.
 Frozen peas are the ideal choice for this recipe because once cooked they retain their fresh flavor and deep green hue.
 Fresh peas would be wonderful as well, but please, do not used canned peas.
 They just won’t do this dish justice.
 And while we could gladly eat these peas anytime of year, they have a permanent spot on our Thanksgiving menu.
 Both for the traditional aspect and because they are an effortlessly side dish that we thoroughly enjoy.

-Amongst the richness of the Thanksgiving feast, these buttered peas with leeks and mint add a nice touch of green to your plate and a welcome brightness to your palate.
-The flavors are a wonderful accompaniment to all of the traditional dishes of Thanksgiving and these peas are so delicious, they should win over any pea skeptics that may be at your table.
+Amongst the richness of the Thanksgiving feast, these buttered peas with leeks and mint add a nice touch of green to your plate.
+The flavors are a wonderful accompaniment to all of the traditional dishes of Thanksgiving.
+These buttered peas with leeks and mint are so delicious, they should win over any pea skeptics that may be at your table.